-During my visit of Hong Kong, I realized I wasn’t far from Macau.
+During my visit to Hong Kong, I realized I wasn’t far from Macau.
 Therefore, it was quite obvious, I had to go visit Macau.
 I did my little research about Macau, and I told myself I wouldn’t stay for several days there (looking back I think I did the right thing, but staying two or three days there isn’t bad either).
 So I decided to do a day trip to Macau from Hong Kong, in order to see the city also known as The Vegas of the East.
 Here’s what I thought about this city!
 I also gathered a few travel tips if you wanna do a one-day trip to Macau.

 A little bit of history of Macau